atheo/atheo.github.io/_posts/2014-3-3-Hello-World.md

 We talked to the ranger and asked advice on how to safely cross the crevasse.
 The proper technique is to have your partner to back up and take all of the slack out of the rope and brace for a fall with ice axe engaged.
 That way, the distance of a fall is minimized.
 This technique works best with three or more in a rope team.
 Two man roped travel is for experts only as executing an extraction is extremely difficult if the person has to hold a full load while creating a suitable anchor.
 We arrived at Paradise at about 12:40 PM and he drove two hours back to Dupont Washington.

-## Things to do different next attempt:
+## Things to do differently on the next attempt:
 * Bring picketts, one per person.
 * Cut cordellette and rig prussic knots beforehand.
 * Using slings as prussics was sloppy and cumbersome